1g0rrr/1g0rrr.github.io/works/index.md

 [ ![ ]({{ site.JB.work_prev_path }}/SaveUkrainePreview.png) ](/works/save_ukraine.html)

-Your goal is to defend the cozy Ukrainian house (or "khata" in ukrainian) from the invasion of unidentified green angry soldiers.
-As it happens the only weapon you have is a crop of fresh ripe pumpkins.
-Nevertheless in good hands this could be a very effective measure against the attackers - a precise shot can neutralize one or many bastards or even one armed SUV.
-Find the best tactic that suits you and with time you could make 100 000 points to win the game !
+The game is called Save Ukraine and the story of the game is very topical.
+Unidentified horde of armed green men suddenly attacked a cozy Ukrainian house (or “khata” in local).
+The inhabitants were not ready for such events and the only weapon to defend their homeland they had was just a crop of old pumpkins.
+Nevertheless, a good and precise hit of such “shell” can neutralize few of those green bastards or even an armored truck.

 My part: